 Bias in hiring can have a significant impact on the diversity and inclusivity of the workplace.
 Research has shown that diverse organizations tend to have higher levels of innovation and better financial performance.
 However, bias can also lead to underrepresented groups being passed over for job opportunities, which can contribute to continued discrimination and disadvantage.

 Canditech uses a skills-based approach to hiring that eliminates bias by focusing on a candidate’s abilities, knowledge, and qualifications rather than their background or personal characteristics.
 Additionally, our platform allows for blind hiring by removing identifying information such as name and address.
 This ensures that the hiring team only sees the information that is relevant to the candidate’s qualifications and skills, which minimizes the potential for bias.
-Canditech’s use of artificial intelligence in the selection process also ensures that the hiring is done in an unbiased way by making the selection based on the data and not on human biases.
+Canditech’s skill assessment tools use artificial intelligence in the selection process and also ensure that the hiring is done in an unbiased way by making the selection based on the data and not on human biases.

 Bias in hiring: definition

 Bias in hiring refers to unconscious or conscious discrimination against or in favor of certain candidates based on their race, gender, age, religion, sexual orientation, or other non-job-related characteristics.
 Bias can occur at any stage of the hiring process, from job posting and sourcing to interviewing, selection, and onboarding.
 Bias can also occur when recruiters and hiring managers use traditional hiring methods such as resumes, interviews, and references to evaluate candidates because these methods are not objective and can be influenced by personal biases.
 Bias can lead to the underrepresentation of certain groups in the workforce and can result in missing out on the best talent.
 It can also create a culture of discrimination and negatively impact the overall performance and productivity of the organization.